ImPJH/BKMS_Project/README.md

 ![Main Screenshot](https://github.com/ImPJH/BKMS_Project/assets/86909645/0e7ad584-51bc-434e-85ce-bd2a954a326b)

 Welcome to "**✈️ For Your Safe Journey**"!
 This tool is designed to help you find safe Airbnb accommodations that meet your specific requirements.
 Whether you prioritize security, cleanliness, or other factors, our tool aims to make your journey worry-free.
+But especially for your "Safe" Journey, we have kindly guided you the "danger level" around where you want to go.
+Please feel free to refer, and have happy trip with our system :)

 ### Installation